psygo/template_tsumego_ebook/README.md

 - [Pandoc EPUB](https://pandoc.org/epub.html)
 - [Scott Chacon's Pro Git book](https://git-scm.com/book/en/v2) was written using Pandoc, if you wish to know how far it can go, or have a reference example.

+The essential workflow of developing an EPUB (or PDF) tsumego book in this manner is:

+1. Create the problem inside GoWrite, with likely at least 3 diagrams, problem, solution, mistake.
+1. Export the diagrams to vector images.
+1. Mention the diagrams inside the markdown file.
+1. Add the necessary text to make it more understandable.

 ### Compiling to EPUB